palenquer/palenquer/README.md

 ### Hi there <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="25px">

-My name is Paulo Alenquer and I'm a Front-end Developer who is passionate about technology, programming and learn new technologies.
+My name is Paulo Alenquer and I'm a Front-end Developer who is passionate about programming and learning new technologies.

 <br/>